Chicago / Turabian Journal Article Citation

 How to reference a Journal Article using the Chicago Manual of Style

-The most basic entry for a journal consists of the author name(s), article title, journal name, volume number, year published, and page numbers.
+The most basic entry for a journal article consists of the author name(s), article title, journal name, volume number, year published, and page numbers.

 Last Name, First Name.
 “Article Title.”
 Journal Name Volume Number (Year Published): Page Numbers.